Two-Chapter Excerpt from Erik's Revelation

 He leaned back against the deck, crossed his legs at the ankles.
 “I figured, but since we won’t start tours until season, I’ll need someone to keep them moving.
-So, you have a job with us at least until May… Longer if I can talk you into leading trail rides with me.”
+So, you’ll have a job with us at least until May.
+Longer if I can talk you into leading trail rides with me.”

 “That’s not going to happen, but I’ll agree to train your horses.”

 She couldn’t stay eight months.
-Eventually, he would track her down.
+She couldn’t risk being discovered.
 But if she could make more money than she already was…and save on rent, she’d be foolish not to take it.
 She’d have the horses trained and enough money saved up in less than ninety days, then she’d disappear, the way she’d been doing for the last three years.

 Kindle ● Play ● iBooks ● Nook ● Kobo